One of the biggest advantages humans have over other animals is our ability to think creatively.

 Modafinil also increases dopamine concentrations in the brain, which are heavily involved in the process of learning and data collection.

 However, it’s not always that simple.
-Knowing HOW modafinil affects dopamine, and how changes in dopamine affect the creative process can dramatically improve how effectively modafinil improves the creative process.
+Knowing how modafinil affects dopamine, and how changes in dopamine affect the creative process can dramatically improve the effectiveness of using modafinil for supporting the creative thought process.

 Modafinil & Dopamine

 Patients suffering from conditions like ADD and ADHD (which have a characteristically poor ability to concentrate) have been shown to have LOW dopamine levels on average .

 The conventional treatment for this condition is modafinil, Adderall, or Ritalin, all of which work to boost this dopamine to normal levels.

 This allows them to focus much more easily, thus improving their ability to learn.

 In healthy individuals, dopamine levels are generally not a problem.

 When they take medications like modafinil that boost dopamine, levels go above normal.
 This places people in a state of intense focus and concentration temporarily.
 It can dramatically improve our ability to focus on a single task for several hours at a time.